How Does Kinesio Taping Differ and Compare To The Other Therapeutic and Sports Taping Methods?

-Today, there are many therapeutic and sports taping techniques to address problems involving patients and athletes.
+Today, there are many therapy choices to address problems involving patients and athletes.
 Many of the more popular choices are devices that give direct stabilization and support to the affected area.
 These devices do a good job of temporarily decreasing symptoms and pain, but the side effects may outweigh the advantages.

-Unfortunately, some devices reduce circulation causing muscles not to receive the much-needed blood flow which can negatively affect the clinical condition.
+Some devices reduce circulation causing muscles not to receive the much needed blood flow and thereby negatively affecting the clinical condition.
 Others restrict the natural range of motion, inhibiting overall performance and comfort.
-These major side effects are eliminated when using the Kinesio® Taping Method.
+These major side effects are eliminated when using the Kinesio Taping Method.

 White Athletic Taping

 White athletic taping technique is the most common in North America.
-It is extremely rigid and requires a pre-wrap prior to an application.
+White athletic tape is extremely rigid and requires a pre-wrap prior to application.
 Used for acute and preventative injuries.
-Here is how it’s used.
-When left on for a short period of time, typically applied immediately prior to an activity and taken off immediately thereafter.
-This technique may cause skin irritation due to moisture entrapment, high latex content, skin compression, joint compression, and muscle compression.
+Left on for a short period of time, typically applied immediately prior to an activity and taken off immediately thereafter.
+This technique may cause skin irritation due to moisture entrapment, high latex content, skin compression, joint compression and muscle compression.
 No rehabilitative purposes or benefits are gained from this tape.

 McConnell Taping Technique

 McConnell Taping is a bracing or strapping technique using a super-rigid, cotton mesh highly adhesive tape (EnduraTape ®, LuekoTape®).
 Most commonly used for patellofemoral syndrome, shoulder subluxation, lumbar, foot, and hip impingement.
 Left on for no more than 18 hours due to causing adverse skin reactions.
 Typically left on for a shorter period of time due to its constricting and suffocating feel.
 Affects bio mechanics of patient.
 Primarily used for neuromuscular re-education of the affected condition.
 Widely accepted by the medical community.